Prosecco & Petals

-Music is the perfect accompaniment to make sure your wedding day is atmospheric.
-The below article gives a guide to all the musical moments of your day, an introduction to different wedding music options and how to pick the right choice to reflect your musical tastes.
+Music is the perfect accompaniment to make sure your wedding day is atmospheric and memorable.
+The below article gives pros and cons to different wedding music options and then recommendations based on your specific priorities.

 The extra entertainment that a band will bring to your wedding will come at a cost.
 The standard and versatility of the musicians do vary by price, and good bands will need to be booked up to 10 months in advance.
 Having a band will also mean more logistical planning with your venue.

 A DJ will mix your favourite tunes into a seamless playlist, which will keep guests dancing.
 DJs can play a broad genre of music and they can often be more responsive to your guests' needs and requests than a band can.
 While the pricing of DJs does vary, they are generally much cheaper than bands and need less logical planning.